New paper - The anatomy of iconicity✨

 Punselie, S., McLean, B., & Dingemanse, M. (2024).
 The Anatomy of Iconicity: Cumulative Structural Analogies Underlie Objective and Subjective Measures of Iconicity.
 Open Mind, 8, 1191-1212.

-This was part of a really wonderful BA project by Stella Punselie, supervised by Mark Dingemanse, which I was lucky to be invited to collaborate on just for the final push.
 The figure below (Figure 2 from the paper) shows the general idea.
 We combine three different measures of iconicity: two behavioural (iconicity ratings and guessing accuracies, panels B and C) and one qualitative (Stella and Mark’s analyses of iconic mappings in the stimuli, which draws heavily on Structure-Mapping theory (Gentner, 1983), panel A).
 The stimuli in question for this study were ideophones from five languages representing four language families: Japanese (Japonic), Ewe (Kwa, Niger-Congo), Korean (Koreanic), Semai (Aslian, Austroasiatic) and Siwu (Na-Togo, Niger-Congo).

 Figure 2.
 Overview of the triangulation method.
 Structure mapping grounds the notion of iconicity, ratings capture subjective form-meaning fit, and guessability provides a baseline of guessing accuracy.
 For instance, Korean tuˈgɯndugɯn ‘heartbeat’ features at least three levels of iconic form-meaning correspondences (A).
 This predicts it should be rated as highly iconic (B) and should be more guessable than words with fewer detected correspondences (C).
 Consistent with this, it was rated 4.8 for subjective iconicity and guessed at 80% accuracy.
 Arrows indi- cate how measures predict (black) and inform (grey) each other.